Hauz Khas

 Hauz Khas is a neighborhood in South Delhi, its heart being the historic Hauz Khas Complex.
-Well known in medieval times, the Hauz Khas village has amazing buildings built around the reservoir.
+Well known in medieval times, the Hauz Khas village has buildings built around the reservoir.
 There are remnants of Islamic architecture roughly colored by splotches of urban culture.
 It is centrally located and offers both rural Hauz Khas Village and urban Hauz Khas Enclave, Market environments.
 Hauz Khas is surrounded by Green Park, SDA (Sri Aurobindo Marg) to the west, Gulmohar Park (Balbir Saxena Marg) towards the north, Sarvapriya Vihar (Outer Ring Road) towards the south and Asiad Village (August Kranti Marg) and Siri Fort to the east.

 Hauz Khas is also home to various diplomatic missions such as the ones of Albania, Iraq, Guinea Bissau, Burundi, and North Macedonia.
 Historically Hauz Khas was known as Hauz-e-Alai and is the place where Khusro Khan of Delhi Sultanate was defeated by Ghazi Malik (Governor of Dipalpur) in 1320.

 Hauz Khas is witnessing the growth of trendy shops and lodgings.
 It is now becoming the center for domestic and international tourists and backpackers.
 The area also is home to historical monuments and has easy access to the Delhi Metro, making it a preferred location for many visitors to India and domestic middle-class visitors from other Indian states.
 The area attracts young tourists with numerous hostels and cafes.

 History

 Hauz Khas is named after an ancient water reservoir by the same name, now part of the extensive Hauz Khas Complex.
-In Urdu language, 'Hauz’ means "water tank" (or lake) and ‘Khas’ means "royal", giving it the meaning — the "Royal tank".
+In Urdu language, 'Hauz' means "water tank" (or lake) and 'Khas' means "royal", giving it the meaning — the "Royal tank".
 The large water tank or reservoir was first built by Alauddin Khalji (r.
 1296–1316) (the plaque displayed at the site records this fact) to supply water to the inhabitants of Siri Fort.

 Geography

-It was developed during the 1960s by DLF (Delhi Land & Finance Ltd.) as Hauz Khas Enclave.
+It was developed during the 1960s by DLF (company) (Delhi Land & Finance Ltd.) as Hauz Khas Enclave.
 Later it was made a district of South Delhi encompassing some more neighboring areas.

-Hauz Khas (Enclave) as known, consists of A,B,C,D,E,F,G,H,K,L,M,P,Q,R,X,Y,Z Blocks.
+Hauz Khas (Enclave) as known, consists of A, B, C, D, E, F, G, H, K, L, M, P, Q, R, X, Y, and Z Blocks.

 E block is the Main market here and lies in the middle of the colony.
 It includes a multi-level parking lot.
 G block and Aurobindo Market are other markets close by.

 Mayfair Gardens is an independent small private colony inside Hauz Khas, neighboured by Padmini Enclave.

 Hauz Khas has some of the largest green areas in Delhi, namely Deer Park and Rose garden.

-It is near to the two major hospitals in Delhi, AIIMS and Safdarjung Hospital.
+It is near the two major hospitals in Delhi, AIIMS and Safdarjung Hospital.

-As Hauz Khas now is administered as a district, it is also known as a reference for other areas like Mayfair Gardens, Padmini Enclave, Safdarjung Enclave, Hauz Khas Village, Kalu Sarai, IIT-Delhi, Shahpur Jat, Asiad Village, Katwaria Sarai and institutional areas like on Sirifort Road and Aurobindo Marg.
+As Hauz Khas now is administered as a district, it is also known as a reference for other areas like Mayfair Gardens, Padmini Enclave, Safdarjung Enclave, Hauz Khas Village, Kalu Sarai, IIT Delhi, ISI Delhi, Shahpur Jat, Asiad Village, Katwaria Sarai and institutional areas like on Sirifort Road and Aurobindo Marg.